Odd-Harald/Projects/Python/README.md

 **2. txt_to_animation**
 Program that plays animations loaded in from txt files in a directory.
 Meant to be used in CMD on Windows.
 **3. Noughts and Crosses**
 Noughts and Crosses, meant to be used in CMD on Windows.
+**4. Odd Harald Sandtveit Wikipedia Categories to CSV tool.**
+Scrapes a category and its subcategories at a specified level on wikipedia, and generates a csv file.